CStan18/skyrim-alchemy-calculator-outer-api/README.md

 # skyrim-alchemy-calculator-outer-api
-The Skyrim Alchemy Calculator is a full-stack application with an Angular front-end and Spring backend, designed to let users input their collected ingredients to find and prioritize potion recipes for maximizing gold or exploration, featuring a comprehensive ingredient database and a user-friendly interface for all devices.
+The Skyrim Alchemy Calculator is a simple full-stack application with an Angular front-end and Spring backend, designed to let users input their collected ingredients to find and prioritize potion recipes for maximizing gold or exploration, featuring a comprehensive ingredient database and a user-friendly interface for all devices.
 # Skyrim Alchemy Calculator

 ## Project Planning and Requirements Gathering